Russia

 The Toy Bob comes in both shorthaired and semi-longhaired varieties.
 The shorthaired coat is plush, dense, and close-lying.
 The semi-longhaired coat has a soft, flowing quality with light feathering on the belly and tail.
 All colors and patterns are accepted.
 The face is gently rounded with medium-sized eyes — round to slightly oval — that can be any color, and medium ears set moderately wide.

-The Toy Bob’s personality is its most celebrated quality after its size, and it is consistently described in remarkably consistent terms: gentle, devoted, quiet, and intensely warm.
+The Toy Bob’s personality is its most celebrated quality after its size, and it is described in consistent terms: gentle, devoted, quiet, and warm.

-The Toy Bob is among the gentlest domestic cat breeds in existence.
+The Toy Bob is among the gentlest domestic cat breeds.
 It is soft-tempered throughout — with strangers, with children, with other animals.
 It does not scratch in play, rarely bites even when overstimulated, and handles frustrating situations with patience and equanimity.

 The Toy Bob forms strong, consistent bonds with its human family.
 It follows its people, seeks proximity, and expresses its attachment through quiet, persistent closeness rather than vocal demands.
-Many owners describe the Toy Bob’s devotion as one of the most profound cat-human bonds they have experienced — a consistent, warm presence that becomes an irreplaceable part of daily life.
+Owners commonly describe the Toy Bob as a consistent, warm presence that becomes a central part of daily life.

-The Toy Bob is one of the quietest domestic cat breeds.
+The Toy Bob is among the quietest domestic cat breeds.
 It has a notably soft voice — breeders describe its vocalization as barely audible, more chirp than meow — and it uses this voice rarely.
-In a household that values quiet, the Toy Bob is an ideal companion: fully present, fully warm, almost completely silent.
+In a household that values quiet, the Toy Bob fits well: fully present, fully warm, almost completely silent.

 Calm and Unhurried